The Scarlet Blade

-The Scarlet Blade (released in the United States as The Crimson Blade) is a 1963 British adventure film directed by John Gilling and starring Lionel Jeffries, Oliver Reed, Jack Hedley and June Thorburn.
+The Scarlet Blade (released in the United States as The Crimson Blade) is a 1963 British adventure film written and directed by John Gilling and starring Lionel Jeffries, Oliver Reed, Jack Hedley and June Thorburn.

-It is a period drama set during the English Civil War.
+It is a period drama set during the English Civil War, a genre not usually approached by Hammer films of that time.

 Plot

 When King Charles I is captured by Roundhead forces led by the tyrant Colonel Judd and his right-hand man Captain Sylvester, it is up to a band of locals loyal to the King led by a Robin Hood–type character named the Scarlet Blade to try to rescue him.
 They are helped by Judd's daughter Claire who secretly helps them in defiance of her father.